apache/openserverless-site/content/en/docs/installation/prereq/server/k3s/_index.md

 ---
 title: Install K3S
+description: Prerequisites to install OpenServerless in K3S
+weight: 40
 ---
-# Install K3S in a server
+## Install K3S in a server

 You can install OpenServerless as [described here](#../../../install/server/index.adoc), and you do not need to